Falcon90/To-do-list/README.md

      b-  yarn start <br>

 ### Description
-Its a simple To do list application developed using React and existing end points services.
+Its a simple To do list application developed using React and existing end points services.<br>
-1- You can create an account.
+1- You can create an account.<br>
-2- Login to your account.
+2- Login to your account.<br>
-3- Create new tasks and change status of each task from the defaute one "created" to "Working", "Finished", "Canceled".
+3- Create new tasks and change status of each task from the defaute one "created" to "Working", "Finished", "Canceled".<br>